Setting up a Guitar

 4. Click on Controller Settings

-5. Set Emulation Type to Controller for standard guitars and Fortnite Festival for Fortnite Festival.
+5. Set Emulation Type to Controller

 6. Set the Controller Type based on the game you want to play.